TimVosch/Aqua/Theory/Research/Sensors and measure methods.md

 | Battery powered, low power requirements. | Because no wiring is necessary Waspmote installation takes just minutes and can provide remote monitoring for years.
 | CE / FCC /IC certification and quad-band connectivity (850/900/1900/2100MHz) | Waspmote supports any cellular connection provider, and is ready for deployment in any country in the world |

-These are the technical characteristics from the Libelium Smart Water system.
-It's already low powered, but we are aiming for a lower power ussage.
+These are the technical specifications from the Libelium Smart Water system.
+It's already low powered, but we are aiming for even a lower power ussage.

 Sources: http://www.libelium.com/new-ion-sensor-probes-pro-ammonia-magnesium-nitrite-sodium-nitrate-lithium-fluoride-chloride-iodide-cupric-bromide-silver-smart-water/
 http://www.libelium.com/smart-water-ions-sensors-calcium-fluoride-chloride-nitrate-iodide-lead-bromide-cupric-silver/